Vesuri/stuntcarracer/README.md

 ## PAL version — Stunt Car Racer

 The modification is distributed as a WHDLoad slave.
-A Stunt Car Racer WHDLoad installation (original PAL disk-based version) is required: replace the original `StuntCarRacer.slave` with the one built from this source, then run WHDLoad as usual.
+The installer (`Install`) can create a full installation from the original PAL floppy disk, or upgrade an existing Stunt Car Racer WHDLoad installation by replacing `StuntCarRacer.slave` in place.

 The tooltype `C2=1` enables **The New Tracks** option, which plays the game using the track layouts from the TNT hack by AmiGer/CARE.
 Save and lap time data for the TNT tracks are stored separately in `StuntCarRacerTNT.save` and `StuntCarRacerTNT.times`.